Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has gone 6-4 in its past 10 games, with a 5-5 record against the spread in that span.
+- Miami has gone 5-5 in its last 10 games, with a 4-6 record against the spread during that span.

-- Eight of the Heat's last 10 contests have gone over the total.
+- Eight of the Heat's last 10 outings have hit the over.

 - Miami has put together a 13-12 ATS record and a 19-6 overall record in games it scores more than 113.3 points.